Skip to content

 • Layouts: Need to be before drivers, multiple layouts can be added

-• Drivers: After Layouts, choose one LEDs driver and optionally add Art-Net and Audio Sync, reordering might need a restart.
+• Drivers: After Layouts, choose one LEDs driver and optionally add Network In/Out and WLED Audio, reordering might need a restart.

 • Controls.
 A node can be switched on and off and has custom controls, which defines the behaviour of the node